Why Do You Need To Visualize Your Accounting Reports?

 Why Does Data Visualization Matter For Your Accounting Report?

 Like in any business area today, managers are confronted with a growing amount of data to assimilate and from which they have to make sound decisions.
-Visualizing all this information by creating managerial accounting reports is a way to face this data overload and improve the quality of decision-making.
+Visualizing all this data by creating managerial accounting reports addresses informational overload and improves the quality of decision-making.

 Let's take a real-life example.
-If you are a food company for instance, with several subsidiaries spread across the country: you need to have an accurate and easy-to-grasp view of the cash that goes in and out of each store and its evolution.
-To do so, a dashboard software comes in handy, as it lets you see which unit runs out of cash, and the criticality of the situation in relationship with profits or loss from other stores.
+If you are a food company, for instance, with several subsidiaries spread across the country: you need to have an accurate and easy-to-grasp view of the cash that goes in and out of each store and its evolution.
+To do so, dashboard software comes in handy, as it lets you see which unit runs out of cash and the criticality of the situation in relation to profits or losses from other stores.
 The same goes if you have several suppliers to pay while your customers delay their liability: with real-time visualization of what’s in and what’s out, you are in a better position to avoid being in the red for too long.
 Indeed, you won’t need to wait for the next report to be produced: the dashboard is automatically updated every time you perform a change in the source.
-Besides, the possibility to add data alerts will always keep you safe, as you will be notified as soon as something changes in your data.
+Besides, the possibility of adding data alerts will always keep you safe, as you will be notified as soon as something changes in your insights.

 Key Takeaways